 The Tower of Gediminas has a symbolic meaning in the country.
-Formerly it was a part of historical fortress which did not survive until these days.
+Formerly it was a part of the historical fortress which did not survive until these days.
 Nowadays it’s one of the most attractive travel spots in the city.
 Gediminas Tower is located on the huge mound in the heart of the historical city center of Vilnius.
-Therefore, it’s clearly visible from the Cathedral Square and others places.
+Therefore, it’s clearly visible from Cathedral Square and other places.

-Gediminas Tower is more common known as Gediminas Castle in Lithuania.
+Gediminas Tower is more commonly known as Gediminas Castle in Lithuania.
 Though, it’s just remains of magnificent Upper Castle which was destroyed during the historical battles and wars.
 In former times the great castle was built from wood.
-Unfortunately, it had burned due to horrible fire in the XV century.
+Unfortunately, it had burned due to a horrible fire in the XV century.

 Nowadays, the Tower of Gediminas is reconstructed and adjusted for tourism.
-The Western Tower has a three floors and overview terrace on the roof.
+The Western Tower has three floors and an overview terrace on the roof.
 All tourists are welcome to visit the fascinating museum there.